 Tip: Make sure that you include your media kit (or at least mention that advertisers can contact you to see your media kit) in your Advertising/Work with Us page on your blog.

 Joining an organization can be a way of giving yourself some credibility as a professional.
-While there are others, the Professional Travel Bloggers Association and Society of American Travel Writers (SATW) are well known in the industry.
+While there are others, the Society of American Travel Writers (SATW) is well known in the industry.

 Go to Conferences